 The Budget Tier (High Volume, Low Cost)

-🥇 Best budget flagship-class model: DeepSeek V3.2
+🥇 Best budget model: DeepSeek V4 Flash

-- Pricing: roughly $0.27 input / $1.10 output per 1M tokens (check DeepSeek pricing for latest)
+- Pricing: $0.14 input / $0.28 output per 1M tokens

 - When to use: Bulk content generation, data extraction at scale, research experiments, dev/staging environments.